mindsmiths/docs/docs/tutorials/Healthcare - Digitizing the communication/8-doctor-view.md

     then
         agent.sendMessage(
             String.format(
-                "Your child with its current weight (%.1f kg) is %s", measurement.getWeight(), response ? "obese" : "not obese" )
+                "Your child with its current weight (%.1f kg) is %s.", measurement.getWeight(), response ? "obese" : "not obese" )
         );